Trading up or trading down

 Central Bank mortgage rules

-You will also need to be aware of the new Central Bank mortgage rules which came into effect in 2014 and introduced proportionate limits for loan-to-value (LTV) and loan-to-income (LTI) measurements for.
+You will also need to be aware of the Central Bank mortgage rules which specify limits for loan-to-value (LTV) and loan-to-income (LTI) measurements for.

-LTI: A limit of 3.5 times gross annual income applies to all new lending for PDH purposes.
+LTI: A limit of 3.5 times gross annual income applies to all new lending for PDH purposes for second and subsequent buyers.

 Even if you have met the specified LTV or LTI, it is still up to the lender to make their own decision on lending to you.
 It is their responsibility to assess affordability and lend prudently on a case-by-case basis.